hwedwards/ASClinic/docs/software/software_installation_manual.rst

 .. code-block::

-  sudo apt-get install libi2c-dev i2c-tools
+  sudo apt install libi2c-dev i2c-tools

 Afterwards, to test the successful installation, execute the following command in a terminal: